jesbu1/lerobot/README.md

 # PEEK Lerobot Instructions
+First, make sure you have `peek_vlm` setup and installed.
+See the outer repo for instructions.

 To install this repo, first follow the lerobot installation instructions in the middle of this page.
 Then, come back and run these extra install commands: